Oregon State vs. Colorado NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Oregon State and its opponents have gone over the current 54-point total in five of eight games this season.
+- Oregon State and its opponents have gone over the current 55-point total in five of eight games this season.

-- These two squads combine to allow 51.1 points per game, 2.9 fewer than this contest's over/under.
+- The 51.1 combined points per game that these two squads have allowed this season are 3.9 fewer than the 55 total in this contest.

-- The average total in Beavers games this season is 60.8, 6.8 points above Saturday's total of 54.
+- The Beavers and their opponents have scored an average of 60.8 points per game in 2021, 5.8 more than Saturday's total.

-- The 47.9 PPG average total in Buffaloes games this season is 6.1 points fewer than this game's over/under.
+- The 55 over/under in this game is 7.1 points above the 47.9 average total in Buffaloes games this season.

 Oregon State Stats and Trends